JamieBort/Portfolio-Website/Revamp2020.md

 		A lot of good info here.
 But not organized nor noted (yet):

 		(The completed) [Be deliberate with the css units for the Portfolio Website project](https://trello.com/c/HVuqs695/563-be-deliberate-with-the-css-units-for-the-portfolio-website-project) Trello card.
+		- [ ] Address the css units - Based on what I learned about `em`, `rem`, and the other css units, they may need to change.
+[Address the css units for the portfolio website](https://trello.com/c/0x0av6IA/1130-address-the-css-units-for-the-portfolio-website) Trello card.
 		- [ ] [Style Links](https://trello.com/c/AsOQKQjI/562-style-links-and) Trello card.
 		- [ ] [Style buttons for my portfolio website](https://trello.com/c/Fny58qFO/538-style-buttons-for-my-portfolio-website) Trello card.
 Tabling this one for now.
 Not necessarily completed.
 See card.